Gijs-Koot/Gijs-Koot.github.io/_posts/2020-02-20-ubuntu-tracker-settings.md

 ...
 ```

 Some documentation is available in the `README.md` file, which also points to https://wiki.gnome.org/Projects/Tracker/Documentation/GettingStarted.

-## Accessing tracker settings

-You can view the settings with this oneliner, which I found on the previous link.
+On that link I found you can view the settings with this oneliner.

+## 3. Accessing tracker settings

 ```
 $ gsettings list-recursively | grep -i org.freedesktop.Tracker | sort | uniq